Xerlok/ToDO/README.md

 # ToDO
-Simple To Do wep app/ The Odin project
+Simple To Do web app/ The Odin project